CIS565-Fall-2014/Project4-Rasterizer/README.md

 ### Performance Impact
 #####Without Culling and Clipping: 24-25 fps
 #####With Culling: 25-26 fps
+#####With Culling and Clipping (flank of cow shown): 27-28 fps
-#####With Culling and Clipping (~50% of body hidden): 28-27 fps
+#####With Culling and Clipping (head of cow shown): 29-31 fps

 So as you can see, it does produce some level of speedup, but not much.
-In addition, clipping gives more speedup if I hide the body offscreen and keep the head (which has smaller triangles), which leads me back to the point I was making about triangle size causing the bottleneck.
+In addition, clipping gives more speedup if I hide the body offscreen and keep the head (which has more triangles, but they are smaller), which leads me back to the point I was making about triangle size causing the bottleneck.

 Performance Evaluation--A Better Linear Interpolation?
 ------------------------------------------------------
 The current bottleneck in the code is rasterizationKernel (though the fragment shader and clearDepthBuffer take up considerable time as well).
 When a single triangle takes up a significant part of the screen (maybe 10%), the program slows to a crawl and can crash.
 This is caused by a single thread trying to process a large amount of fragments.
 The image below shows an example of the runtime of my code while zoomed out, and zoomed in.
+[image]

 As such, I will be addressing the rasterization kernel for improving performance.

 As mentioned above, I use linear interpolation to calculate coordinates/interpolate color&normals for my geometry rather than using barycentric coordinates.
 However, I am recalculating the interpolation every fragment.
 Since it's linear, each step should have a constant change.
 What if I replaced the calculations with dNorm, dCol, dPos values, and added those to the current left, right, or center points?
-This would add several variables to the kernel, but should require fewer calculations per triangle.
+This would add several variables to the kernel, but should require fewer calculations per triangle and speed up the processing time for large triangles.